Sophia Loren: Pageantry

+Sofia participated in her first beauty pageant at the age of 15.
+"The Queen of the Sea" contest, organized by the newspaper Corriere di Napoli was held in Naples, on 2 October 1949.
+She had travelled with her mother via train from Pozzuoli while wearing her pageant dress made by her grandmother out of taffeta curtains.
+She was one of 12 girls to win a consolation prize as "princesses".
+The princesses along with the queen were paraded through the city streets in a carriage.
+The winnings included 23,000 lire and a train ticket to Rome.
+Later, the train ticket would facilitate her and her mother's move to Rome in search of work at Cinecittà.

-At age 15, Loren as Sofia Lazzaro entered the Miss Italia 1950 beauty pageant and was assigned as Candidate No. 2, being one of the four contestants representing the Lazio region.
+Also at age 15, Loren (as Sofia Lazzaro) entered the Miss Italia 1950 beauty pageant and was assigned as Candidate No. 2, being one of the four contestants representing the Lazio region.
 She was selected as one of the last three finalists and won the title of Miss Elegance 1950, while Liliana Cardinale won the title of Miss Cinema and Anna Maria Bugliari won the grand title of Miss Italia.
 She returned in 2001 as president of the jury for the 61st edition of the pageant.
 In 2010, Loren crowned the 71st Miss Italia pageant winner.